erwin/nvcd/WELCOME.md

 For anyone new to the `vi` world, the arrow keys and the mouse work here like you're used to.
 There is one principle to keep in mind, and vi will make complete sense.
-Unlikne basically every other text program that normal people use, Vi has `modes`.
+Unlike basically every other text program that normal people use, Vi has `modes`.

-NORMAL MODE (where you run commands - but can't type) - Every key has a command INSERT MODE (where you can actually type)
+NORMAL MODE (where every key is a command - so don't type random stuff!)
+INSERT MODE (where you can actually type - input text normally)

-`i`      change to `INSERT` mode (where you can actually type) wherever you are.
+`i`      change to `INSERT` mode
-`Esc`    exit `INSERT` mode and back to normal mode `:wq`    to write and quit
+`Esc`    exit `INSERT` mode / return to `NORMAL` mode `:wq`    to write and quit
 `:q!`    to quit and don't save
 `/`      to start searching for something